LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-notes.md

   TODO: Answer suggested by Ben: it's unspecified how one should interpret Transient blame, and there isn't time to evaluate all possible choices, so we pick the most reasonable interpretations.

-chrdimo: The transient semantics provide no interpratation for the blame set.
+chrdimo: The transient semantics provide no interpretation for the blame set.
 We picked the first and last because they match the intuitive interpretation of the blame set as a list.
 We didn't mean to imply that other options are unreasonable.
-We just needed to make a reasonable choice and keep the duration of the experiemtn within reasonbale limits.
+We just needed to make a reasonable choice and keep the duration of the experiment within reasonable limits.

 Review #66D